This recipe is safe for Coumadin (warfarin) users.

 I saw this idea on a menu a few years back and have been thinking about what a great idea it is.
 Not the same old pizza crust and really healthy.
 As with a lot of recipes I mull on them a lot and take some time to do the research.

-This turned out really great.
-You can use this for any pizza that you normally make and it adds a wonderful flavor and texture.
+This turned out really well.
+You can use this as the crust for any pizza that you normally make and it adds a wonderful flavor and texture.

 Preheat the oven to 325° F.